 Monitoring the implementation and progress of all restoration activities and actions does not appear to be the objective of any one entity in this restoration initiative.
-The Gulf Coast Ecosystem Restoration Council is responsible for reporting on the progress of projects or programs to protect the Gulf Coast region under the Comprehensive Plan and State Plans, but appears to have limited authorities over other activities.
-This could lead to questions such as:
+The Gulf Coast Ecosystem Restoration Council is responsible for reporting on the progress of projects or programs to protect the Gulf Coast region under the Comprehensive Plan and State Plans, but it appears to have limited authorities over other activities.
+Two projects on the initial FPL include the Council Monitoring and Assessment Program and the Gulf of Mexico Alliance Monitoring Community of Practice.88 These projects would fund the development of Gulf region-wide monitoring, create a data management plan, and collaborate with other restoration entities.89 This could lead to questions such as the following:

-- Is the Council considered the over-arching entity for measuring the progress of restoration based on all restoration actions, or those just associated with the Comprehensive Plan?
-Does it have authorities that it is not using? - Will the Council be measuring the progress of individual projects and programs or addressing the overall, holistic view of restoration? - When the fund is empty and the Council is dissolved, who will be responsible for maintaining the restoration initiative or measuring its progress? - Is adaptive management being contemplated by this restoration initiative to evaluate and guide restoration actions? - Is there a process or entity that could change the direction of restoration efforts, and would they have the authority to initiate and carry out holistic changes or just changes to individual projects and programs?
+- Is the council considered the overarching entity for measuring the progress of restoration based on all restoration actions or those just associated with the Comprehensive Plan?
+Does it have authorities that it is not using? - Will the council be measuring the progress of individual projects and programs or addressing the overall, holistic view of restoration?
+What indicators and metrics are being used? - When the fund is empty and the council is dissolved, who will be responsible for maintaining the restoration initiative or measuring its progress? - Is adaptive management being used to evaluate and guide restoration actions? - Is there a process or entity that could change the direction of restoration efforts, and would they have the authority to initiate and carry out holistic changes or just changes to individual projects and programs?